 So when it comes to setting up or revising your marketing technology stack, ask yourself these three questions to identify where adding a tool might be helpful, as well as where you can easily streamline.

 1. "Where does this tool fit into the customer journey?"

 As a marketer, your customer personas and detailed buyer's journey should always be top of mind.
 Take a look at your customer journey and list which of your tools contribute to each step.
-This will help you see gaps where a new tool could help you out, as well as identify unnecessary or overlapping technologies.
+This will help you see gaps where new marketing asset management software could help you out, as well as identify unnecessary or overlapping technologies.